nicholaswmin/automap/README.md

 This package allows for an arbitrary amount of nesting of lists, so you can have a list, inside another list, inside another list and so on...

-It does so by doing a [bfs traversal][bfs] of the passed object-graph then marking the lists which need to be mapped as it exits the currently traversed branch.
+It does so by doing a [BFS traversal][bfs] of the passed object-graph then marking the lists which need to be mapped as it exits the currently traversed branch.